Unit 5: Inferential Statistics – Class 12 Applied Maths | Free MCQs & Solutions | Boundless Maths

 ✓ Correct Answer: (b) Sample size is large

-Explanation: According to the Central Limit Theorem, when the sample size is sufficiently large (typically n ≥ 30), the sampling distribution of the sample mean becomes approximately normal, irrespective of the population distribution.
+Explanation: The Central Limit Theorem (CLT) states that when the sample size is sufficiently large (typically \(n \geq 30\)), the sampling distribution of \(\bar{x}\) becomes approximately normal, regardless of the shape of the original population distribution.
+This is why large-sample inference uses the normal (z) distribution.

 📋 Assertion-Reason Questions

-Statement I is called Assertion (A) and Statement II is called Reason (R).
+Statement I is the Assertion (A) and Statement II is the Reason (R).
 Choose the correct option:

 • (a) Both A and R are True and R is the correct explanation of A